SEAK’s Workers’ Compensation and Occupational Medicine Conference – Informative Sessions

 C. Big Data Analytics: Top 5 Things You Can Do to Improve Safety and Health Among Employees

-Doctors Wolf and Olszewski will explain, with examples, the importance of big data and how it can be used to improve the safety and health of employees.
-They will discuss the big data resources available, and how they can and are being used to analyze and improve outcomes.
-Doctors Wolf and Olszewski will present five key cost-effective steps for using big data to improve the health and safety of employees.
+Doctor Olszewski will explain, with examples, the importance of big data and how it can be used to improve the safety and health of employees.
+She will discuss the big data resources available, and how they can and are being used to analyze and improve outcomes.
+Doctor Olszewski will present five key cost-effective steps for using big data to improve the health and safety of employees.

 Kim Olszewski, DNP, CRNP, COHN-S/CM, FAAOHN is an Assistant Professor and Nurse Practitioner Program Director in the Graduate Nursing program at Bloomsburg University, and is Vice President of Mid-State Occupational Health Services Inc. She is an ANCC board certified adult nurse practitioner and case manager.
 Dr. Olszewski has 23 years of occupational health experience in both the industrial and clinical arenas.

 2:25–3:25 BREAKOUT SESSIONS, CHOOSE ONE

 A. The Biggest Mistakes Employers Make in Workers’ Compensation Cases: How to Avoid Them

 Attorney Dibble will discuss inadequate reporting and investigation, late engagement of defense counsel, poor selection of workers’ compensation cases to litigate and settle.
 He will explain the importance of a detailed understanding and analysis of the alleged mechanism of injury and the resultant disability and impairment and engagement with the treating and examining physicians.
 Atty.
 Dibble will offer practical suggestions for resolving workers’ compensation claims fairly, efficiently, in a cost-effective manner.